JoyMonteiro/bharatsim-tutorial/source/frameworkbasics-social.rst

 Example using the ``Intervention`` object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here we will use the ``Intervention`` class to implement a lockdown every time the number of infected agents are greater than or equal to 2000.
+Here we will use the ``Intervention`` class to implement a two-week lockdown every time the number of infected agents are greater than or equal to 2000.
 First, we will define the intervention named addLockdown and initialise the variables.

   ``interventionActivatedAt`` stores the information about when the intervention was activated.
 Here it is initialised to be zero and will be updated once the intervention is activated.